MonikaBarget/GeoHumTutorials/Tutorial_geocodingGEONAMES.md

 <p align="justify">Geocoding data via script requires a so-called API key from a geocoding service.
 API stands for "application programming interface".
 It is essentially a web "gateway" that you can use to access data or services.
 Each user ideally has their own unique API key.
 APIs come with legal obligations and, in many cases, request limits.
 That means that each API holder can only perform a fixed amount of queries per day to guarantee good performance for all users and to hinder illegal activities.
 In my scripts shared here, the API key has to be added where you now see a string of hashtags ("#####").</p>

-<p align="justify>"In this tutorial, we are using the Geonames API.
+<p align="justify">In this tutorial, we are using the Geonames API.
 So, please, sign up for your personal key on the <a href="http://www.geonames.org/login">Geonames website</a> first.
 You will receive an activation link via link.
 Please make sure to tick the box for activating the web service.
 Your API key is (as of April 2023) identical with your user name.</p>

 <img src="./Screenshots Colab/Geonames_Sign-Up.png" width="100%" align="left"/>